-- The number of abuses and crimes committed by the person. - The nature and seriousness of the founded abuse or crime. - The circumstances under which the abuse or crime was committed. - ♦ The time elapsed since the incident occurred. - ♦ The degree of rehabilitation. - ◆ The likelihood that the person will commit the abuse or crime again.
+- The number of abuses and crimes committed by the person. - The nature and seriousness of the founded abuse or crime. - The circumstances under which the abuse or crime was committed. - The time elapsed since the incident occurred. - The degree of rehabilitation. - The likelihood that the person will commit the abuse or crime again.

 NOTE: A previous evaluation of the same record for a different purpose may not have the same conclusion as an evaluation for the purpose of foster family home licensing.
-Do a separate evaluation for foster care and for adoption, even if the same person is applying for both.
+Only one evaluation is required for both foster care and adoption.

 There may be a situation when there are arrests and allegations of criminal activity but there are no convictions.
-In these cases, contacts with references (which may include law enforcement) are necessary to document that conditions in the home would be harmful to a child.
+In these cases, contacts with references (which may include law enforcement) are necessary to document those conditions in the home would be harmful to a child.
 (See Licensing Decision: Denial of License: Grounds for Denial: Just Cause.)